-Year 4 – Overview for the Summer
+Year 4 – Overview for the Autumn Terms

 - Reading books need to be brought into class daily so that children can have the chance to change books and for other adults to hear them read.